stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/02_Composer.md

 Updates to the required modules will be installed, and the `composer.lock` file will get updated with the specific commits of each of those.

-## Deploying projects with Composer
+## Deploying projects with composer

 When deploying projects with composer, you could just push the code and run `composer update`.
 However, this is risky.
-In particular, if you were referencing development dependencies and a change was made between your testing and your depoyment to production, you would end up deploying untested code.
+In particular, if you were referencing development dependencies and a change was made between your testing and your deployment to production, you would end up deploying untested code.
 Not cool!

 The `composer.lock` file helps with this.
 It references the specific commits that have been checked out, rather than the version string.
 You can run `composer install` to install dependencies from this rather than `composer.json`.